 Never, ever succumb to threats.
 Get familiar with intellectual property law.
 Plagiarism is a serious accusation which involves actually stealing and copying somebody else’s designs and certainly not being inspired by someone’s work.
 Always keep your original hand drawn designs.
 This is the best proof for the originality of your work.
 If someone accuses you for plagiarism, then he must provide solid evidence to support his allegations.
 This means that he must prove that his and your designs are identical and/or that you have used his original hand drawn work.
 Specifically, fonts must be identical to their nodes or/and to their code.

 Get legal advice.
 Threatening with legal action, while someone is aware that has no case, is illegal.
 If he attempts to disperse his claims online, you have the right to take legal action for defamation.
 Keep copies of the threatening messages and NEVER delete them.
 Ban the bully.
 Block him in your social media accounts and in your email.
 Do not allow him to contact you in any way.
 And since I have not mentioned it enough, DO NOT accede to the threats.

-Not to my surprise, after a google research I found out I wasn’t the only one receiving such messages from this designer, so I felt I have to pass on the experience and advice for the next one.
+Not to my surprise, after a google research I found out I wasn’t the only one receiving such messages from this designer.
+He has a long history of bullying small designers and design firms, with legal action, over distantly similar type designs.
+That is why I felt I have to pass on the experience and advice for the next one.

 Good luck and lots of inspiration to you